Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 7-3 record against the spread while going 7-3 overall over its past 10 contests.
+- Miami has gone 8-2 over its last 10 contests, with an 8-2 record against the spread during that span.

-- The Heat have gone over the total in seven of their past 10 outings.
+- The Heat have hit the over in seven of their past 10 games.

 Celtics vs. Heat Betting Splits